divaricatum/cl-faq/README.md

 The arguments to
 [build-lisp-image](https://franz.com/support/documentation/current/doc/operators/excl/build-lisp-image.htm)
-that you will need to specify are :lisp-heap-start, :lisp-heap-size, :c-heap-size and :c-heap-start.
+that you will need to specify are :lisp-heap-start, :lisp-heap-size, :aclmalloc-heap-size and :aclmalloc-heap-start.

 <span id="s6q10"></span>

 ### What should I know when choosing non-default heap locations?

-Both the Lisp and C heap must remain in one individual contiguous piece.
+Both the Lisp and Aclmalloc heap must remain in one individual contiguous piece.
 (i.e a single contiguous lisp heap, and a separate single, contiguous C heap).
 You need to find a large enough gap in the address space to cover all growth expectations of your application.
-Most 'large' apps need lots of room for the lisp heap to grow and very little for the C heap.
+Most 'large' apps need lots of room for the lisp heap to grow and very little for the Aclmalloc heap.
 Your mileage may vary.

 On Unix platforms, the OS allocates memory in the sbrk region, which